cronical/idpro-bok-tech-arch/tech-arch.md

 The model has a technical slant, but it necessarily touches on some of the process, legal, and capability dimensions as well.
 This is intended to give the reader a set of concepts that can be applied when thinking about identity and access management.

 The model is based on the idea that the management of identities and access can (mostly) be separated from their use.
 This concept can apply to distributed systems as well as self-contained systems.
-So when you see IAM working together with, say, an application it may mean that these are separate physical systems or it could mean these parts are separate pieces of software running on a single system.
+So when you see identity and access management (IAM) working together with, say, an application it may mean that these are separate physical systems or it could mean these parts are separate pieces of software running on a single system.

 The main goal of this article is allow consistent discussion of more specific use-cases.